 We’ve all been in that situation, and it’s someone’s emotional connection to their point of view, which prevents them from seeing another perspective, and believe it or not, this scenario can be applied to an individual making a purchase online.

-Understanding precisely what influences purchasing decisions is a vital tactic, and will apply ten-fold when running an eCommerce business, and yet it is still often overlooked.
+Understanding precisely what influences purchasing decisions is vital and will apply ten-fold when running an eCommerce business, yet it is often overlooked.

 Product Positioning Defined by Psychology

 One of the most popular representations of the human psychological condition is Maslow’s hierarchy of needs: